 There are different ways to return backspin in table tennis, here they are;

-- Looping – best when the ball is long and you want to pressure the opponent.
+- Looping – The way to go when the ball is long and you want to pressure the opponent.

 - Backspin – best for short balls or when it already has heavy backspin.